iNoor72/UIKit-MVP-Movies-App/README.md

-# VeryCreatives-Task

-VeryCreativesTask is a project build for VeryCreatives company.

 ## Description
-This is my implementation for the task requested by VeryCreatives company.
 An iOS app to fetch movies from TMDB website with some cool features.
 It's an iOS app that shows movies to the user with the ability to save favorited movies.

 ## Getting started